s7net/bk2tg/README.md

-# Telegram Docker Volume Backup System
+# Telegram Backup System

-A simple and efficient backup system for Docker volumes that automatically sends backups to Telegram.
+A simple and efficient backup system that automatically sends your files and folders to Telegram.

 ## Features

-- 🔄 Automated Docker volume backups
+- 🔄 Automated file and folder backups
 - 📱 Telegram integration with thread support
 - ⏱️ Configurable backup intervals
 - 🔒 Secure file handling